near/docs/docs/2.develop/contracts/environment/environment.md

 import TableAs from "./table.as.md";
 import TableRs from "./table.rs.md";

-Every method execution has a environment associated.
-This is, when someone executes your method, you can have access to information such as:
+Every method execution has a environment associated which enables you to access information such as:

 1. Who called the method
 2. How much money is attached to the call